 If you are unable to keep your testing appointment on the scheduled date(s) or at the scheduled location, you may change your date(s) or center by following the instructions on your Scheduling Permit for contacting Prometric.
 You will need to provide your Prometric Confirmation Number when you cancel and reschedule.
 A fee may be charged if you change your appointment, depending upon how much notice you provide when making the change.
 See the appointment change fee information posted on the USMLE website for detailed information.

-Please remember that you can schedule and take your two testing days on consecutive or non-consecutive days.
-However, Step 3 FIP must be taken first, followed by Step 3 ACM.
+Your rescheduled test date(s) must fall within your chosen eligibility period.
+Please note that you can schedule and take your two testing days on consecutive or non-consecutive days.
+However, Step 3 Day 1 must be taken first, followed by Step 3 Day 2.
 Your exam days may be no more than 14 calendar days apart, and you must schedule both test dates with Prometric at the same time and at the same center.

 Yes, but you will lose all or part of your fees.

 If you cancel your application after it has been approved, you will forfeit your entire application fee.

 If you cancel your application before it has been approved, your fees will be refunded minus a $100 processing fee.